ledongthuc/example/make/README.md

         ...
         ...
 ```
 > Simple makefile
 >> After beginning details, we discover a simple makefile example. \
->> We need to build an application named 'office' that need link object file of 'main.o' 'editor.o', 'command.o' and 'layout.o'.
-We have 4 source file main.c, editor.c, command.c, laout.c and 2 header file common.h and buffer.h. common.h is used in three source file and buffer.h is used in editor.c.
+>> We want to build an application named 'office' that link object file of 'main.o' 'editor.o', 'command.o' and 'layout.o'.
+We have 4 source file main.c, editor.c, command.c, laout.c and 2 header file common.h and buffer.h. common.h is used in 4 source file and buffer.h is used in editor.c.
 ``` Makefile
     office : main.o command.o layout.o editor.o
         cc -o office main.o command.o layout.o editor.o